jcuhnoio/Olin_Data_Science_2023/challenges/c09-income-assignment-updated.md

 **Observations**:

-- Looking at data across the entire country, 2-4 person families have income that generally increases with family size.
-However, from 4-6, there does not seem to be a marked difference in income.
+- Looking at data across the entire country, 2-4 person families have mean income that generally increases with family size.
+However, from 4-6, there does not seem to be a marked difference in mean income.

+- It is also interesting to note that the standard deviation of the income also exhibits a similar behavior with the mean, as the standard deviation increases with family size until a certain point.

+- A hypothesis I have with the two trends is that since having more children usually come with more time, bigger families have people that are generally further into their careers.
+This would mean that they would usually earn more money, and seldom less.
+However, since the increase in income itself is quite dependent on the industry of which the career is in, this discrepancy results in a larger standard deviation.

 Ideas: